romuloschiavon/CloudWalk-DETest/README.md

 │ │ │ ├── transform.py # Script to transform extracted GDP data.
 │ ├── utils/
 │ │ ├── logging.py # Utility for initializing logging.
+│ │ ├── database_connection.py # Utility for connecting to the database.
 ├── docker/
 │ ├── Dockerfile # Dockerfile for building the Airflow image.
 │ ├── docker-compose.yaml # Docker Compose file to set up the Airflow environment.